-The linear trends of annual mean total O_3 and tagged O_3 tracers that had significant effects on the standard simulation averaged over all of Japan in all simulations are shown and compared in Fig. 9.
-Simulation A showed no obvious increasing trend in total O_3 over Japan.
-The surface temperature over Japan in the model which was assimilated into NCEP/NCAR reanalysis data showed a warming of 0.44 ± 0.21 °C/decade in the annual mean during the simulation period which well corresponded to the observed warming of 0.45 ± 0.23 °C/decade (JMA, 2017).
-The IAV of the surface temperature was well captured by the model too, although the modelled temperature was somewhat warmer than the observation in 2000s particularly in winter which might be related to the slight overestimation of winter surface O_3 in the model depicted in Fig.5.
-The JPN and total FT contributions exhibited increasing trends (0.12 and 0.06 ppbv/decade, respectively), likely due to the IAV of the climate, but they were non-significant.
+The linear trends in annual mean total O3 and tagged O3 tracers that had significant effects on the standard simulation averaged over all of Japan in all simulations are shown and compared in Fig. 9.
+Simulation A showed no obvious increasing trend in total O3 over Japan.
+The surface temperature over Japan in the model that was assimilated into NCEP/NCAR reanalysis data showed a warming of 0.44 ± 0.21 °C decade-1 in the annual mean during the simulation period, which corresponded well to the observed warming of 0.45 ± 0.23 °C decade-1 (JMA, 2017).
+The IAV of the surface temperature was well captured by the model too, although the modeled temperature was somewhat warmer than the observation in the 2000s, particularly